NikitaNikolaevich/graph-topology-in-routing-problems/README.md

 # Findings

 The relationship between theoretical estimations and empirical cal- culations.
-Figure 10a – the relationship between the maximum of acceleration γmax and the number of vertices N0 in the graph. the relationship between the optimal value of the α∗parameter and the number of vertices N0 (Formula 3.5.3).
-Figure 10c – the dependence of the maximum acceleration γmax on the graph density D (unscaled characteristic) along with the theoretical estimations , considering the equality given by D=2β0/N0.
+Figure 1,3 – the relationship between the maximum of acceleration γmax and the number of vertices N0 in the graph. the relationship between the optimal value of the α∗parameter and the number of vertices N0.
+Figure 2 – the dependence of the maximum acceleration γmax on the graph density D (unscaled characteristic) along with the theoretical estimations, considering the equality given by D=2β0/N0.

 Developed algorithm was applied for 600 cities and the following dependencies were obtained: